 Tootsie Roll Ingredients

-The ingredients of a Tootsie Roll are sugar, corn syrup, partially hydrogenated soybean oil, condensed skim milk, cocoa, whey, soy lecithin, artificial and natural flavors.
+The ingredients of a Tootsie Roll are sugar, corn syrup, palm oil, condensed skim milk, cocoa, whey, soy lecithin, artificial and natural flavors.

 Ingredients can change without notice.
 Reference the product packaging/label for the most update-to-date ingredient information.